 The Group are committed to reducing the environmental impact of operations and support services.
 A base year of 1 September 2020 - 31 August 2021 has been used, as this is the earliest year for which reliable data was recorded and measured.
 This base year will be used as the benchmark for future emission data and consumption changes.
-As the Group's emissions are reported for the first year under SECR, no previous years' data is shown.
-All changes will therefore be monitored in the coming financial period, to be compared with the current (base) year.
-This will allow for comparison and insight into how the Group is performing and improving with regards to consumption and emissions.

-The Group operated from 74 sites during the reporting period that are included in SECR, where electricity and gas are the primary utilities used.
-The Group owns or leases 161 cars/vans and have staff mileage claims which are included in this report.
+The Group owned 60 buildings during this period, where electricity and gas are the primary and only utilities used.
+The Group owned company vehicles and had staff mileage claims.
 All activities are based within the UK.